Lykos153/git-annex-remote-googledrive/README.md

 ```
 The initremote command calls out to GPG and can hang if a machine has insufficient entropy.
 To debug issues, use the `--debug` flag, i.e. `git-annex initremote --debug`.

+### Options
+* `prefix` The path to the folder that will be used for the remote.
+If it doesn't exist, it will be created.
+* `root_id` Instead of the path, you can specify the ID of a folder.
+The folder must already exist.
+This will make it independent from the path and it will always be found be git-annex, no matter where you move it.
+Can also be used to access shared folders which you haven't added to "My Drive".

 ## Using an existing remote (note on repository layout)

 If you're switching from git-annex-remote-rclone or git-annex-remote-gdrive and already using the `nodir` structure,